 Enrolling in a School

 If you wish to enrol your child in an Autism Specific School, be sure to ask the school about the correct enrolment procedure.
-Often you might need to enrol in your local mainstream school so that the appropriate applications for funding can be made in order to determine your child’s eligibility to enrol in the Autism specific school.
+You may need to enrol in your local mainstream school so that the appropriate applications for funding can be made in order to determine your child’s eligibility to enrol in the Autism Specific School.

 Supporting the Student